DavidWells/claude-dev-container/README.md

 ## Quick Start

-1. Open in VS Code with Dev Containers extension
+1. Open in VS Code with Dev Containers extension (from Cursor "Anysphere")
 2. Container will automatically build and configure
 3. Git will be auto-configured based on your environment